-Role of MSPCC for Level 1 Concerns: The MSPCC does not meet to review Level 1 concerns on a case-by-case basis; however, all professionalism concerns are recorded in a secure file that may be reviewed by MSPPC members.
-A student who accrues two (2) or more Level 1 concerns (over any period of time) will have their file reviewed by the MSPCC to determine if the incident is ongoing and/or warrants rising to a Level 2 or Level 3 concern.
-Students who are reviewed due to two or more Level 1 concerns will receive a letter from the MSPCC outlining their review of the situations, recommendations for the student to improve (if applicable), and indication of if the situation(s) have been escalated to a Level 2 or 3 concern.
-The letter will also outline what may potentially occur if there are future professionalism lapses.
-In the instance of escalation, the MSPCC will follow the steps outlined in the level to which the concern is escalated.
+The MSPCC does not meet to review Level 1 concerns on a case-by-case basis; however, all professionalism concerns are recorded in a secure file that may be reviewed by MSPPC members.
+A student who accrues two (2) or more Level 1 concerns (over any period of time) will be reviewed by the MSPCC to determine if the incident is ongoing and/or warrants rising to a Level 2 or Level 3 concern.